zeitspace/zeitbook-frontend/steps/04-background-sync.md

 });
 ```

-A receiving a message of type `post-update` from the service worker, this event listener updates the UI to reflect the fact that the pending post has been synced to the backend.
+After receiving a message of type `post-update` from the service worker, this event listener updates the UI to reflect the fact that the pending post has been synced to the backend.

 ## Listen for a message from the service worker when it creates a comment